 What are Beacons?

 Bluetooth beacons are primarily used to allow other Bluetooth devices such as smartphones or Bluetooth-WiFi gateways to determine their location and associated sensor information.
 In terms of working distances, beacons fit between NFC and GPS and provide a solution to the problem of GPS not working indoors.
 Bluetooth beacons also use much lower receiving device battery power than GPS.
-Some beacons have sensors that can provide extra information such as temperature, movement, light level, humidity, magnetic detection, barometric pressure and generic switch on/off detection.

 Physically, beacons are small computers typically packaged in a small plastic box, usually powered by one or more coin batteries.
 Some models can be powered by USB or packaged as a USB dongle.